Access Control with intercom and access controllers

 1. The Physical Barrier

 The physical barrier prevents the entry of unauthorised personnel and has a means of granting access electrically.
-These may be; a door fitted with an electric locking device, a turnstile, a parking gate or a lift.
+These may be; a door fitted with an electromagnet, bolt lock or electric strike locking device, a turnstile, a parking gate or a lift.
 For doors, a magnetic door sensor may be added to monitor the door position, so that an alarm can be raises if the door is left open or opened illegally.
 Because there is no means of ensuring that only one person passes through a door when it is unlocked, strict rules must be in place to deter authorised users from allowing unauthorised people access through the door.

 2. The Access Controller and Reader